History of Science and Medicine

 Courses

 Students will ordinarily take fourteen courses by the end of the third year.
-In their first two years, all students will normally take the three core Problems seminars: Problems in the History of Medicine and Public Health (HSHM 701 or HSHM 703), Problems in the History of Science (HSHM 702), and Problems in Science Studies (HSHM 710).
+In their first two years, all students will normally take the three core Problems seminars: Problems in the History of Medicine and Public Health (HSHM 7010 or HSHM 7030), Problems in the History of Science (HSHM 7020), and Problems in Science Studies (HSHM 7100).
 These courses are committed to exploring histories of medicine and science alongside the cultural, political, and social forces that shape them.
 Issues of race, gender, sexuality, disability, class, and religion are integrated into discussions of medical and scientific knowledge production and praxis in Western and non-Western contexts.
-In addition, students are expected to take the HSHM Program seminar (HSHM 790, a half-credit course that may be repeated for credit) during their third through sixth semesters.
-These courses meet every other week and teach skills related to research and professional development relevant to careers in and beyond academia.
+In addition, students are expected to take the HSHM Program seminar (HSHM 7900), which counts as one half-course per term) during their third through sixth semesters, for a total of two course credits.
+These courses meet every other week and teach skills related to research and professional development that includes careers in and beyond academia.

 Graduate school grading at Yale follows a qualitative rubric of Honors, High Pass, or Pass.
 During the first two years of study, students must achieve Honors in at least two courses in the first year and Honors in at least four courses by the end of the second year, with a High Pass average overall.
 At the end of each term, the director of graduate studies (DGS) will ask faculty members whether they have serious concerns about the academic progress of any first- or second-year students in the Ph.D. program.
 Faculty members who have such concerns will provide written feedback to the DGS at the DGS’s request.
 The DGS will use discretion in ensuring that feedback is provided in a clear and effective manner to any students about whom there are concerns.